alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/SQL Analysis: NFL Draft Career Length.md

 ## 1. Round Selected In

-How does the round a player is drafted in affect their career length in the 7 round draft era?
+How does the round a player is drafted in affect their career length in the 7 round draft era (1994-present)?

-We will use **WHERE** to clean the data, limit draft year to the 7 round draft era and to only include players who are retired.
+We will use **WHERE** to clean the data, limit draft year to the 7 round draft era, and exclude players who are currently active.

 ### Query: